.

 Medical LIS pathology systems with built-in lab billing functionality enable laboratory leaders a significant advantage: real-time access to a comprehensive financial overview enriched with key metrics, visual reports, and performance statistics.
 These advanced LIS systems enable seamless navigation of operational and financial workflow, helping management quickly identify areas for improvement and make informed, data-driven decisions.

-Final Thoughts on Pathology Lab Software and Clinical Laboratory Management
+Final Thoughts on Lab Organization Software and Laboratory Workflow Management

 Michael Kalinowski